marcopaglio/BookingApp/README.md

 ```
 docker run -d --name booking-postgres -p 5432:5432 -e POSTGRES_DB=<YOUR_DB_NAME> -e POSTGRES_USER=<YOUR_USER> -e POSTGRES_PASSWORD=<YOUR_PSDW> -N 221 postgres:15.3
 ```
 The placeholders `<YOUR_DB_NAME>`, `<YOUR_USER>` and `<YOUR_PSWD>` must be replaced with a custom name and login credentials for your database, respectively.
-Remember them for later.

-> N.B: Once created, stop the PostgreSQL instance through `docker stop booking-postgres`, and start it again with `docker start booking-postgres`.
+> :alarm_clock: **N.B**: Once created, stop the PostgreSQL instance through `docker stop booking-postgres`, and start it again with `docker start booking-postgres`.

-Once the PostgreSQL instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application with the following command:
+Once the PostgreSQL instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application with the following command (replace the placeholders with those previously defined):
 ```
 java -jar ./booking-app/target/booking-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar --dbms=POSTGRES --host=localhost --port=5432 --name=<YOUR_DB_NAME> --user=<YOUR_USER> --pswd=<YOUR_PSWD>
 ```